roxdavirox/roxdavirox/README.md

 ### Hey there 👋
 I'm Davi Coutinho, better known as Rox, a 25-year old. technical enthusiast who does web and mobile development, architecture and Functional language.
 Passionate to make cool products.<br>

-I’m currently learning React native in deep
+I’m currently learning React native in depth

 <div>